carlosmunoz/zanata-wiki/CoreWorkFlow.md

 # Introduction

 Core workflow describes sequences of important operations.
-Flies is not releasable without these workflow working.

 # Project handling

 Assume we have a project <code>ProjX</code> to be translated.
-ProjX might either be [publican](http://fedoraproject.org/wiki/DocsProject/Publican) documentation, *a maven project, or a package with conventional po pot files (but not yet)*.
+ProjX might either be [publican](http://fedoraproject.org/wiki/DocsProject/Publican) documentation, a Maven project, or a software package with conventional po pot files.

 ## Create a project